mCodex/nExBot/docs/FAQ.md

 5. Only continue when monsters are killed

 > [!NOTE]
-> Smart Pull now pauses waypoints to prevent losing your respawn!
+> Pull System now pauses waypoints to prevent losing your respawn!

 </details>